Sas2k/NumberScript/README.md

 1
 ```

->Also don't try to do nested loops.
-If-Else is fine but no Nested Loops.

 You can find more examples in the examples folder.

 >So, since there aren't any spaces what can we use instead of them?